southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/README.md

 ###  Set up Azure Blob Storage

-As part of the configuration of the bot, we need to configure several parameters related to the **Blob Storage** in the **appsettings.json** file:
+As part of the configuration of the bot, we need to configure several parameters related to the **Blob Storage** in the **appsettings.json** file.
+The first thing would be to enter our **Storage Account** from the [Azure Portal](https://portal.azure.com/).
+To modify the following parameters:

 - **Connection string** into variable **BlobStorageStringConnection**, it is a connection string to the Azure Blob Storage.
 ![](images/blob_storage_string_connection.png)